-Corporate Business F and Budget

-operators have begun to deploy LTE networks.
+lan and Budget operators have begun to deploy LTE networks.
 Globally, operators have begun deploying 5G networks.
-With this project the OUR will undertake a review of the QoS regulatory framework with a view to take account of technological developments as well as aligning the framework with international best practices.
+With this project the OLD will undertake a review of the OoS regulatory from every to take account.
+With this project the OUR will undertake a review of the QoS regulatory framework to take account of technological developments as well as aligning the framework with international best practices.
+2022 January 2023 December 2023 December Parious of Number Postobility Francouselly Phase II Review of Number Portability Framework - Phase II TL-2023-0001 Telecommunications The OUR continues to provide regulatory oversight of number portability which was implemented in Jamaica in July 2015.
+During the 2020/21 the OUR will undertake a review of the current number portability framework to address any challenges as well as align the framework with international best practices.

-Start Date 2022 January

-End Date 2023 December

-Project Title Review of Number Portability Framework - Phase II

-Project Number TL-2020-0004

-Sector Telecommunications

-Project Description The OUR continues to provide regulatory oversight of number portability which was implemented in Jamaica in July 2015.
 The project is being conducted in two Phases.
-Phase I which focussed on the issues/proposals that only impact the Industry Number Portability Guidelines (INPG), was completed in April 2022.
-Phase II will focus on the issues/proposals that will require an amendment to both the INPG and the Telecommunications Act (Number Portability) Rules.
-Under Phase II the OUR will, inter alia, seek to establish performance targets specific to time limits to promote efficiency in the process, and to hold the service providers accountable for delivering on said targets.
-The OUR will also set penalties to be imposed if a donor telecommunications carrier/service provider fails to meet the performance targets set.
-Phase II will also include Guidelines for the porting of Common Short Codes and Local Toll-Free Numbers.
+Phase I which focussed on the issues/proposals that impact only the Industry Number Portability Guidelines (INPG), was completed in April 2022.
+Phase II will focus on the issues/proposals identified under Phase I that will require amendment to both the INPG and the Telecommunications Act (Number Portability) Rules.
+Additionally, under Phase II the OUR will seek to establish performance targets specific to time limits to promote efficiency in the process, and to hold the service providers accountable to delivering on said targets.
+The OUR will also set penalties to be imposed if a telecommunications carrier/service provider fails to meet the performance targets set.
+Phase II will also include the establishment of Guidelines for the porting of Common Short Codes and Local Toll-Free Numbers.
+2022 September 2024 February Use of IMSIs on Fixed Networks TL-2021-0001 Telecommunications Given the cost of deploying wired fixed networks, new entrants in the fixed segment of telecommunications sectors globally, have been utilizing fixed wireless networks as a more costeffective alternative.

-Start Date 2022 September

-End Date 2024 February

-Project Title Use of IMSIs on Fixed Networks

-Project Number TL-2021-0001

-Sector Telecommunications

-Project Description Given the cost of deploying wired fixed networks, new entrants in the fixed segment of telecommunications sectors globally, have been utilizing fixed wireless networks as a more cost-effective alternative.
 In particular, they have been utilizing LTE technology to provide fixed services.
 Operators using LTE technology need to find a way to authenticate their subscribers when an attempt is made to access their network.
 In order to authenticate subscribers, operators assign them SIMs with an International Mobile Subscriber Identity (IMSI).
-The first three digits of an IMSI represent the Mobile Country Code (MCC) while the next three digits (in the case of the North American standard which Jamaica follows) represent the Mobile
+The first three digits of an IMSI represent the Mobile Country Code (MCC) while the next three digits (in the case of the North American standard which Jamaica follows) represent the Mobile digits (in the case of the North American standard which samaled follows) represent the Mobile Network Code (MNC).
+Under the current numbering regulatory framework, MNCs which are